robertahunt/specify7-wiki/Fedora-Install.md

 chmod a+rx ~
 ```

-And, if SELinux is enabled there may be other permissions issues that
+And if SELinux is enabled, there may be other permissions issues that
 are beyond the scope of this document.